GamePlayer-8/awesome-stars/README.md

 - [the-moonwitch/Cozette](https://github.com/the-moonwitch/Cozette) - A bitmap programming font optimized for coziness 💜
 - [Prayag2/konsave](https://github.com/Prayag2/konsave) - A command line program written in Python to let you backup your dotfiles and switch to other ones in an instant.
 Works out-of-the box on KDE Plasma!
 - [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
-- [privacyidea/privacyidea](https://github.com/privacyidea/privacyidea) - :closed_lock_with_key: multi factor authentication system (2FA, MFA, OTP Server)
+- [privacyidea/privacyidea](https://github.com/privacyidea/privacyidea) - :closed_lock_with_key: multi factor authentication system (2FA, MFA, OTP, FIDO Server)
 - [scdl-org/scdl](https://github.com/scdl-org/scdl) - Soundcloud Music Downloader
 - [g4ixt/QtTinySA](https://github.com/g4ixt/QtTinySA) - A Python 'TinySA' GUI programme using Qt5 and PyQt5
 - [sezanzeb/input-remapper](https://github.com/sezanzeb/input-remapper) - 🎮 ⌨ An easy to use tool to change the behaviour of your input devices.